Amplats extends deadline as production hit

-JOHANNESBURG (Reuters) - Anglo American Platinum (AMSJ.J) said on Wednesday it has extended a deadline against striking workers at its Rustenburg operations in South Africa, where it has lost about 20,000 ounces in production from labor unrest.
+JOHANNESBURG, Sept 26 (Reuters) - Anglo American Platinum said on Wednesday it has extended a deadline against striking workers at its Rustenburg operations in South Africa, where it has lost about 20,000 ounces in production from labour unrest.

 The world’s top producer of the precious metal said it had now extended its deadline to Thursday for employees to return to work or face potential sacking.